mmarinel/42RomaLuiss__Cpp02/README.md

 But how can we calculate our weights?
 And is there a unique set of weights for each point?

-The answer to the last question is yes, and by answering why it we will also answer the first one.
+The answer to the last question is yes, and by answering it we will also answer the first one.

 Imagine to [translate](https://en.wikipedia.org/wiki/Translation_(geometry)) our plane so that the origin is on point `A`.
 Then, we can describe equation